Keyboard shortcuts

 Website: potacat.com

-Discord: Join the community at discord.gg/cuNQpES38C — get help, share your setup, request features, and chat with other POTACAT users.
+Discord: Join the community at potacat.com/discord — get help, share your setup, request features, and chat with other POTACAT users.

 Support development: If POTACAT helps you chase parks, consider supporting the project at buymeacoffee.com/potacat.